 A: I agree with your diagnosis.
-One or, more likely, both of your 1541s are somewhat out of alignment-not enough not to load a disk formatted by a properly aligned drive, such as the test/demo disk, but enough to be incompatible with each other.
+One or, more likely, both of your 1541s are www.Gonnap.dorg.ca Mov Not Reprint Without Permission somewhat out of alignment-not enough not to load a disk formatted by a properly aligned drive, such as the test/demo disk, but enough to be incompatible with each other.